wangguanghui0607/HRERE/README.md

 ### Complex Embeddings

+Link prediction.
 Copy the directory `./fb3m` in the `data` folder in [tensorflow-efe](https://github.com/billy-inn/tensorflow-efe) and run the following commands to obtain the complex embeddings:

 ```
 # Convert raw data into dataset replaced by entity id and relation id